Max Strus NBA Preview vs. the Magic

 Max Strus Insights vs. the Magic

-- Allowing 110 points per game, the Magic are the sixth-ranked squad in the league defensively.
+- Giving up 109.6 points per game, the Magic are the sixth-ranked team in the NBA defensively.

-- Allowing 39.9 rebounds per game, the Magic are the best team in the NBA.
+- The Magic are the best squad in the league, conceding 40 rebounds per game.

-- In terms of assists, the Magic are second in the NBA, allowing 23.5 per game.
+- Looking at assists, the Magic have allowed 23.5 per game, second in the NBA.

-- The Magic are the eighth-ranked team in the league at allowing threes, giving up 11.8 made 3-pointers per contest.
+- In terms of 3-pointers, the Magic have conceded 11.6 makes per game, seventh in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!